WVURAIL/dspira/labs/03/README.md

 ### 3.2.1.
 A Sqaure Wave

-From [Lab 1](../01/), we have te function generator.
+From [Lab 1](../01/), we have the function generator.
 We use that to make a square wave of amplitude = 1.

 Mathematically it can be written as: